dwyl/learn-tape/front-end-with-tape.md

 Inside of the
 [`front-end-testing`](https://github.com/dwyl/learn-tape/tree/master/front-end-testing)
-directory make a new directory called `test` and inside of the new `front-end-testing/test` directory you just created create a file called `test.spec.js`.
+directory, make a new directory called `test` and inside of the new `front-end-testing/test` directory you just created create a file called `test.spec.js`.